kodakr/WorldWarIV_Mitigation/README.md

 ## Brief Description

 WorldWar4Mitigation is a blockchain-based project whose high level aim is preventing Earth (currently at War) from reaching a World war 4 state.
 Project intends impacting solution from a first principle or lowest possible level.
 The root cause of conflicts is Disagreement.
 Disagreement is due to inefficiency in reaching consensus.
-Leveraging blockchain technology, **WorldWar4Mitigation** dispenses a consensus-reaching medium generously and ubiquitously at all levels of human existence.
-It allows transparent and tamper-proof, ensuring fairness and inclusivity in decision-making / consensus-reaching processes.
+Leveraging blockchain technology, **WorldWar4Mitigation** dispenses a consensus-reaching medium generously and ubiquitously across all levels of human existence.
+Introduces a robust, fair, transparent, tamper proof and efficient consensus-reaching medium exclusively to concerned members.
 The project provides this solution by implementing a **factory** which dispenses efficiently (Using Assembly and create2) a "consensus medium" to anyone.
 Giving no room for manipulation by centralization or even the Admin.
 Skillfully crafted to adapt to diverse heirachical scenarios, from family decisions to governance matters, potentially revolutionizing how decisions are made globally.
 Described to be Malleable, ubiquitous and all-purpose.
-Robust
+Robust!
 ## Project solution Instances
 Examples of solution provided:
 - A mum can use to decide efficiently and strictly within all family members if to go for a Mac, hp or Del. (...can still refer to this decisions outcome 10 years later using her uniqueId **ChainlinkVRFv2 generated**).